 Consuming collagen provides the building blocks our bodies need and has been scientifically proven to replenish our bodies' own collagen which means firmer, more elastic and younger looking skin (less wrinkles and fine lines).
 While our hair and nails are made from keratin, not collagen, they grow from our hair follicles and nail beds which are made of skin which is why collagen also improves the strength and thickness of hair and nails.

 No, collagen only comes from animal sources so our products are not vegan.
 There are vegan “collagen” products out there that don’t contain any collagen which is confusing.
 Think of collagen as an odourless, tasteless white powdered form of bone broth.
-We have many customers following a plant based diet who consume our products for this reason and as a way to get important nutrients they're not getting from animal sources.
+We do however have many customers following a plant based diet who consume our products as a way to get important nutrients without eating meat.

 Yes and yes!
 Collagen and gelatin has been used in food products for a very long time.
 We source collagen from one of the world leaders who have been around over 140 years!
 They've conducted numerous clinical studies into the effectiveness of collagen.